Troubleshooting RabbitMQ Performance: Slowness and High CPU Usage

 3. Optimize Consumers: Tune prefetch_count to match the actual processing speed of your consumers.

-4. Verify Disk Speed: Ensure the storage backend (especially for persistent data) is fast enough (SSDs are highly recommended for high-throughput brokers).
+4. Verify Disk Speed: Ensure the storage backend is fast enough for your persistence and replication requirements.

 5. Profile Erlang (Advanced): Use Erlang tools (e.g., observer) to confirm if CPU is spent on protocol handling versus internal queue management.